 So, here are 4 points to consider when you think about how high you should aim and which particular targets you want to focus on in that procurement journey:

 - Size does matter I’m afraid!
-The size of the organization and of third party spend will read across into the investment that the organization will make in procurement.
-I am unimpressed by guidelines which come from analysts and even government saying “you should have one procurement professional for every $20 million of ‘spend’” or whatever number is used.
-For instance, there must be economies of scale – so a firm spending $1 billion should not need 10 times as many procurement people as one spending $100 million.
+The size of the organisation and of third party spend will read across into the investment that the organisation will make in procurement.
+I am unimpressed by guidelines which come from analysts and even government saying “you should have one procurement professional for every £20 million of ‘spend’” or whatever number is used.
+For instance, there must be economies of scale – so a firm spending £1 billion should not need 10 times as many procurement people as one spending £100 million.
 So, take that sort of guidance with a pinch of salt.
 Unless you are of a certain (large) size, you just can’t expect to have the quantity of resources needed to be excellent at every aspect of procurement.

-- Understand the criticality of procurement in your organization – and that does go beyond simply size of spend.
-An organization that relies on a network of strategic suppliers and sub-contractors that are mission critical to the core activities of the organization, across many different areas, should be prepared to invest more in procurement than one where employees are relatively more important, and procurement is focused perhaps on more basic raw materials and support services.
+- Understand the criticality of procurement in your organisation – and that does go beyond simply size of spend.
+An organisation that relies on a network of strategic suppliers and sub-contractors that are mission critical to the core activities of the organisation, across many different areas, should be prepared to invest more in procurement than one where employees are relatively more important, and procurement is focused perhaps on more basic raw materials and support services.

 make a difference to procurement performance, and don’t bite off more than you can chew.